 Pursuant to s 50(1E), if you are found guilty or convicted of driving within three hours while a prescribed illicit drug in any concentration was present in your system, the court must cancel your driver licence or learner permit, and disqualify you from driving for:

 This is the mandatory minimum.
 A Magistrate cannot impose less, but they can definitely impose more.
-While the court does not consider prior offences that have occurred more than 10 years ago (see s 50AA), a Magistrate may still impose a disqualification period greater than the three month minimum, even for a first offence, if they believe your actions warrant a longer period off the road.
+While the court does not consider prior offences that have occurred more than 10 years ago (see s 50AA), a Magistrate may still impose a disqualification period greater than the six month minimum, even for a first offence, if they believe your actions warrant a longer period off the road.
 You should seek legal advice from a traffic law specialist if you have tested positive to an oral fluid sample after driving.
 They may be able to help you avoid spending more time off the road than is absolutely required.

 You should note that it is common for police to charge you under s 49(1)(h) for driving within three hours of a prescribed illicit drug being in your system, along with a charge under s 49(1)(bb) for exceeding the prescribed concentration of drugs while driving.
 This is an alternative charge, and only one charge will usually proceed at court.
 You should contact an experienced criminal solicitor to help you proceed on only one charge.